12. Chasing a Ghost

 Looking good.

-Went back across the kitchen and through the dining room and stopped at the bottom of the stairs.
+Kevin went back across the kitchen and through the dining room and stopped at the bottom of the stairs.

 Cocked his head and listened.